 We use a traditional format here for the same reason schools do, it is an efficient way to teach specific, foundational sets of facts to multiple children at once.
 We have limited time with our kids and so our lessons are lean and direct while at the same time engaging and respectful.

 Enrolling in our classes does not mean that a family has to give up on any of their styles or philosophies that are working for them.
 It means that a family wants support in some of the basic skills that scaffold all types of learning.

 Why aren’t your classes mixed age?

 Mixed age is tricky balance of ratios, personalities, settings, educators and activities and needs to be done not just well but perfectly in order to keep younger ones from getting hurt physically or emotionally and older ones from getting bored.
-We prefer to go the safe route and generally group our children into pre- / emerging readers (approx 6 - 7 years old) and kids that are already reading (approx 8 - 12 years old).
+We also think there’s value in having a set of peers close in age.
+Homeschoolers have plenty of time outside of our classes to mix it up.
+We prefer to group our children into 2 -3 year age ranges.
 That’s enough of a mix for us.

 Why don’t you offer single-day options?

 One of the elements of school our homeschooled kids can miss out on is repetition.
 We have found there is not enough reinforcement by attending a class once a week, particularly with the foundational academic skills we are focusing on.